Digital Reasoning: History

-In March 2018, the firm received US$30 million in funding led by BNP Paribas and joined by Barclays and Square Capital.
+In March 2018, the firm announced US$30 million in funding led by BNP Paribas and joined by Barclays and Square Capital.
 Previous investors Goldman Sachs, Nasdaq, Lemhi Ventures, HCA, and the Partnership Fund for New York City also joined the round.
+This investment round was tied to hiring Brett Jackson as CEO in April 2017 and moving Estes into a non-operating role as President with the objective to move the company's core business into profitability.